 UW Health at The American Center: Frequently Asked Questions

-Groundbreaking took place April 9, 2013, and the facility is expected to open in summer 2015.
+Groundbreaking took place April 9, 2013, and the facility is expected to open in late summer 2015.

-The planning process is guided by an Executive Committee that includes UW Health physician leaders and senior administrative leaders as well as patient advisors and local and regional partners.
+The planning process was guided by an Executive Committee that included UW Health physician leaders and senior administrative leaders as well as patient advisors and local and regional partners.
 In late August 2011, this group adopted a set of strategic and operational principles to guide the work of multiple program committees and the architectural design process.

 From September through December 2011, based on these principles, several subgroups of physicians and operational leaders formulated recommendations for specific inpatient and outpatient services, support services, emergency/urgent care, education and other programmatic decisions.